tytydraco/microroot/README.md

 # Additional Configuration
 Since MicroRoot is just a custom Buildroot configuration, you have the freedom to tweak the config file.
 Type `make menuconfig` to enter the Buildroot configuration menu.
-Here, you can enable packages for guest system that were not initially compiled into MicroRoot.
+Here, you can enable packages for system that were not initially compiled into MicroRoot.
 Once finished, save your changes and type `make` to start your build.